 • polyethylene oxide;

-• paraoxybenzoic acid.
+• parahydroxybenzoic acid.

-Side effects and contraindications of Dioxidine
+Side effects and contraindications of Dioxidin

-When using the solution, the following side effects may occur:
+When using the solution, the following may occur: side effects:

 • headache;